Jean Sammet, Co-Designer of COBOL, Dies at 89

 Nah, it's Scheme...your brain throttles you just to make you stop.

-His card got punched (Score:2)
+His card got punched (Score:1)

 RIP (Score:2)